CJSatnarine/Raytracer/README.md

 You'll need an image viewer to view the PPM file.
 I used [feh](https://feh.finalrewind.org/).

-# :scroll: To Do
-A list of things I wish to implement:
-- [ ] Triangle

 # :book: Resources Used
 [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)